 - Segment your audience

 Based on your personas, create audience segments and personalize communication to ensure relevance.
+To better understand your customer needs, work closely with the customer success manager on discovering and understanding customers’ needs and pain points.

 Match your product or service to your audience segments.
 Which features benefits are more likely to spark their interest?
 How can you turn them into content ideas?
 These questions are essential for conturing any content marketing plan.